gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 let rightEyeWorldMatrix = deviceAnchorMatrix * rightEyeLocalMatrix.transform
 ```

-To recap so far, let's refer to the 4 matrices (2 for each eye) needed to render our content on Apple Vision's displays:
+To recap so far, let's refer to the 4 matrices needed to render our content on Apple Vision's displays.
+We already computed the first two, the eyes world view transformation matrices, so let's cross them out from our to-do list:

 1. ~Left eye view matrix~
 2. ~Eight eye view matrix~
 3. Left eye projection matrix
 4. Right eye projection matrix

-We have the eyes world view transformation matrices.
 Two more projection matrices to go.

 ##### Left and Right Eyes Projection Matrices

 These two matrices encode the perspective projection for each eye.
 Just like any eye-specific information, they very much rely on Compositor Services and the current frame